mstksg/inCode/copy/entries/machines-3.md

 Good?
 Bad?
 Uncontrollable, unpredictable?
 Perhaps.
-You now bring in all of the problems of shared state and reasoning with shared mutable state...and avoiding these problems was one of the things that originally motivated the usage of `Auto` in the first place.
+You now bring in all of the problems of shared state and reasoning with shared mutable state...and avoiding these problems was one of the things that originally motivated the usage of `Auto` in the first place!
 But, we can make sound and judicious decisions without resorting to "never do this" dogma.[^dogma]  Remember, these are just tools we can possibly explore.
 Whether or not they work in the real world --- or whether or not they are self-defeating --- is a complex story!